 Verse 68: "Simon Peter answered him, "Lord, to whom shall we go?
 You have the words of eternal life,"

 With Simon Peter as the spokesperson, the twelve affirm their complete faith in Jesus.

 Verse 69: "and we have believed, and have come to know, that you are the Holy One of God."

-"Holy One of God" indicates positive identification.
-Demons, knowing exactly who Jesus was, once used this same phrase when speaking to Jesus, (Mark 1:24 and Luke 4:34).
+"Holy One of God" Positively identifies Jesus as God, (God the Son).
+Demons, knowing who Jesus was, once used this same phrase when speaking to Jesus, (Mark 1:24 and Luke 4:34).

 Peter says, “We have believed, and we know!
 That you are the Messiah."